 Fixed income securities are reported in the IFRS balance sheet at fair value to profit and loss.
 For the purpose of Solvency II balance sheet valuation accrued income has been added to such fair value.
 This, together with the "look through" procedure to identify bonds within funds, accounts for the increase in Solvency II balance sheet values.

-The exposures to fixed income securities reported for the Atlas Group are equal to those reported for the PCC.
-The incorporated cells within the PCC do not carry any such exposures.
+The exposures to fixed income securities reported for the Atlas Group are equal to those reported for the Core and other Group subsidiaries.